When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Escaping the Bed

-If you have a child who keeps escaping the bed, it’s important to remember that this will pass, and it could be worse.
-Do your best to keep your child comfortable in their bed.
+If you have a child who keeps escaping the bed, remember that this is a phase.
+Do your best to make the room boring so there is no incentive to get up.

-We have a book recommendation for this specific situation, too!
-The Girl Who Got Out of Bed teaches kids the importance of not leaving their bed and motivates them to get to dreamland more quickly.
+We also love the book The Girl Who Got Out of Bed for this specific struggle.
+It teaches kids the importance of staying in bed to get to dreamland faster.

 FAQs